opensafely/os-demo-research/rmarkdown/Rdemo.md

 of the pandemic.
 There is also a bump in non-covid deaths, suggesting that identification of covid-related deaths may not be 100% sensitive.

-Example 3 — Primary care activity throughout the pandemic.
+Example 3 &mdash; Primary care activity throughout the pandemic.
 ----------------------------------------------------------

 In our final example, we introduce the Measures framework.
 This enables the extraction of multiple study cohorts each covering different time periods, and calculates a set of statistics for each period.
-We’ll look at the frequency of cholesterol and INR (International Normalised Ratio, which measures how long it takes for blood to clot) measurements recorded in the Primary Care record, by practice and by STP.
+We'll look at the frequency of cholesterol and INR (International Normalised Ratio, which measures how long it takes for blood to clot) measurements recorded in the Primary Care record, by practice and by STP.